karenjennyli/focus-tracker/README.md

 npm start
 ```

-Navigate to the backend directory and run the following command.
-This will start the Django server.
+Navigate to the backend directory.
+Set the environment variables for the Python backend scripts, then run the server.

 ```
-cd [path to focus-tracker]/django-focus-tracker-react/backend python3 manage.py runserver
+cd [path to focus-tracker]/django-focus-tracker-react/backend export SCRIPT_WORKING_DIR='[path to focus-tracker]/video_processing'
+export SCRIPT_PATH='[path to focus-tracker]/video_processing/run.py'
+python3 manage.py runserver
 ```